dominikabobik/Snowflakes/README.md

 # Snowflakes
-This Java program is an JavaFX application that produces window filled with randlomly genereated snowflakes
+This Java program is an JavaFX application that produces window filled with randomly generated snowflakes

 ## Motivation
 This project has been created as an exercises for working with the JavaFX library.